wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 = How it works =

 1. **Install and Activate** the plugin
-2. Click on **Build your mobile app** on the plugin's homepage and start designing your mobile app.
+2. Test-drive a **demo mobile app** online, from your browser.
-3. Test-drive a **live preview of your mobile app** online, from your browser.
+4. When you're ready, **Sign Up with no risk** (we offer a 30 day money back guarantee)
-4. When you're ready **publish your mobile app** on the App Store and Google Play.
+5. We build your app and have you test it
-5. We build the apps in a matter of days and submit them for you to the stores.
+6. In a matter of days we'll submit the app for you to Android and Google Play.

 http://vimeo.com/68758152

 = Build your own native iOS and Android apps = Smartphones and tablets are outselling PCs 4:1.
 Chances are you're getting 30-40% of your traffic from mobile devices today, rest assured, by 2015 it will be 50-60%.
 In short, **you need to be on mobile if you want to be where your readers are**.